Book Online Now!

 The Jetlev has the ability to hover, stop quickly and reverse directions in the air.

-Even in the rare event of a jammed throttle, an expert pilot can maintain the Jetlev in stationery hover.
+Even in the rare event of a jammed throttle, an expert pilot can maintain the flight devices in stationery hover.

 The water hose limits flight altitudes to less than 30 feet and water serves as an excellent safety net at normal operating heights and speeds.
 Vertical entry speed is no more than 30 mph and has been well-proven by 10 m platform divers to be low in risk.

-Since the pilot is strapped securely to the jetpack, and the back rest supports the pilot from head to hip, fall impact with the water is absorbed gradually and simultaneously over large areas of the body, and there are little opportunities for secondary collisions to occur between the pilot and the jetpack.
+Since the pilot is strapped securely to the jetpack / flyboard, and the back rest supports the pilot from head to hip, fall impact with the water is absorbed gradually and simultaneously over large areas of the body, and there are little opportunities for secondary collisions to occur between the pilot and the jetpack / flyboard.

 The saddle provides protection for lower body orifices against injuries from water impact.